 - Limited content optimisation features compared to Conductor or seoClarity

-- Steep learning curve — not intuitive for non-technical users
+- Steep learning curve.
+Not intuitive for non-technical users

 - Premium pricing puts it out of reach for mid-market companies